-Canadian soccer icon Christine Sinclair appointed to Order of Canada
+Soccer great Christine Sinclair honoured with Order of Canada

-The two are among 99 new appointments to the Order, considered one of the country's highest civilian honours.
-It recognizes outstanding achievement, dedication to the community and service to the nation.
+Created in 1967, the Order of Canada recognizes outstanding achievement, dedication to the community and service to the nation.